-In this quick tutorial you’ll learn how to draw a polar bear in just a few quick steps, but first…
+In this quick tutorial you'll learn how to draw a Polar Bear in 8 easy steps - great for kids and novice artists.

 Interesting Facts about the Polar Bear